tomasd1/flats/README.md

 # flats-scraper
-Simplistic/naive web scraper.
+Simplistic/naive (no data validation, no synching, simply starts afresh each time) web scraper.
 Scrapes data about available flats into MongoDB - example for BytyRoudna website.

-Python & Scrapy & MongoDB
+Scrapy & MongoDB & pydantic

 Spider for BytyRoudna can be launched from command line as follows: